 Ph.D. students are required to confirm a faculty research advisor (Ph.D. advisor) by the end of their third full semester in the Ph.D. program; most students find an advisor by the end of the second semester in the program.
-Students are to submit a Faculty Advisor Confirmation form by the end of their second program.
 Students are to submit a Faculty Advisor Confirmation form by the end of their second semester in the Ph.D. program.
 If an advisor has not been confirmed by this time, the student must discuss their situation with the Associate Dean for Graduate Academic Affairs so that they can be given guidance to remain in good standing and find an advisor by the end of the third semester in the program.